-- The Air Interface, providing the very short message capability through a high bit rate and short preamble length; - The Forward Error Correction and blocking, providing the coding gain necessary to achieve the BER performance goal; and - The Media Access Protocol, enabling the contentionless ALERT2[TM] radio network architecture.
+- The Air Interface, providing the very short message capability through a high bit rate and short preamble length; - The Forward Error Correction and blocking, providing the coding gain necessary to achieve the BER performance goal; and - The Media Access Protocol, enabling the contentionless ALERT2TM radio network architecture.

-Version 1.1 of the AirLink specification is concerned with the generation of AirLink frames, their transport over a frequency-modulated radio channel, and their demodulation, decoding and reassembly into AirLink Frame Payloads at the receiving end.
+The AirLink specification is concerned with the generation of AirLink frames, their transport over a frequency-modulated radio channel, and their demodulation, decoding and reassembly into AirLink Frame Payloads at the receiving end.
 AirLink frames are formed by control of the power, push-to-talk (PTT) and audio inputs to an FM transceiver.
+Version 1.2 of the AirLink specification introduces configurable Forward Error Correction levels, allowing more efficient transport of data over radio paths where a higher level of error correction is not required.